Akash-sk-bio/heart-attack-prediction/README.md

 ## 💡 About the Project
 - Uses a dataset with features like age, cholesterol, resting ECG, etc.
-- Achieves 91.8% accuracy using Random Forest Classifier.
+- Achieves 91.8% accuracy using SVM.
 - Includes data preprocessing, EDA (Exploratory Data Analysis), feature selection, model building, and evaluation.

 ## 📁 Project Structure